GNOME Web: Web Application Mode

 Since GNOME 3.2, released in September 2011, Web allows creating application launchers for web applications.
 The subsequent invocation of a launcher brings up a plain site-specific browser (single instance) of Web limited to one domain, with off-site links opening in a normal browser.
 The launcher created this way is accessible from the desktop and is not limited to GNOME Shell.
-For instance it may be used with Unity, used on Ubuntu.
+For instance it may be used with Unity, used on Ubuntu Unity.
 This feature facilitates the integration of the desktop and World Wide Web, which is a goal of Web's developers.
 Similar features can be found in the Windows version of Google Chrome.
 For the same purpose Mozilla Foundation previously developed a standalone application Mozilla Prism, which was superseded by the project Chromeless.

 Web applications are managed within the browser's main instance.
 The applications can be deleted from the page, accessible with a special URI about:applications.
 This approach was supposed to be a temporary while a centralized GNOME web application management was to be implemented in GNOME 3.4, but this never happened.